mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 ![Azure Infrastructure Provider Form with values](/ksphere/kommander/1.1.0-beta/img/Azure-Infrastructure-provider-with-values.png)
 <br />_Azure Infrastructure Provider Form with values_

-After the provider is created, its display name or credentials can be updated.
+After the infrastructure provider is created, its display name or credentials can be updated.